-the Duetto soft top There are two pages
+the Duetto soft top Next

 The original Duetto’s soft-top itself was made of impermeable mohair and came in only one colour – black.
 There was some criticism about rear three-quarter visibility, for the soft-top canvas began immediately aft of the winding windows and there was effectively no wraparound in the flexible vinylite rear window.
 The soft-top folded in one arm movement.
 First the over-centre catches securing the front bow to the top of the windscreen frame had to be unclasped and gripping the strap there, the soft top could be arched backward, simultaneously lifting and folding the aluminum alloy arms surrounding the side windows and moving them rearward.

 Then the Velcro strips along the R&L cockpit edge could be unfastened to allow the soft-top to fold behind the seats, nearly flush with the bodywork.
 An additional padded vinyl hood cover was provided to further streamline the appearance.
 Thanks to 663519 for the contribution.

 Highwoodalfa stock the soft top cover as on the photos including metal frame for your Duetto and later Spiders too.
 Please see model price lists for exterior parts for prices.

 One of the most attractive aspects of the Duetto and 1750 Spider Veloce, the Round-tails, was its folding soft top, which looked great whether up or down.
 Its ease of operation and effective weatherproofing earned it praise from many quarters as the best convertible top yet made.
 The later Spiders used the same material and design, but a slightly different frame.
 The tops are not interchangeable between the Round-tail 1966-1970 and the Kamm-tail Spiders 1970 and on.

 Re-conditioning of old top bows